Deconstructing the Synergistic Engine & Spatial Dynamics

 The "Pendulum Pile" is not a random assortment of cards but a highly synergistic, combo-focused strategy that unites several thematically linked archetypes from the Yu-Gi-Oh!
 ARC-V era.
-The deck's primary objective is to leverage its core enablers, such as Heavymetalfoes Electrumite, to generate overwhelming card advantage and construct a multi-negate end board that can dismantle an opponent's strategy before it begins.
+Historically, the deck's primary objective was to leverage its core enablers, such as Heavymetalfoes Electrumite, to generate overwhelming card advantage and construct a multi-negate end board.

 The deck converts self-destruction into a powerful resource engine.
 Cards like Double Iris Magician and Purple Poison Magician have effects that trigger upon destruction, allowing you to search for key cards or remove threats from the field.